serverless-nextjs/serverless-next.js/README.md

 ## Roadmap

 - Serverless functions created at build time, so users don't have to manually specify them in the `serverless.yml`.
-- Look into mitigating cold starts, maybe just add an example using another plugin which solves this.
+- Mitigate cold starts, maybe just add an example using another plugin which solves this.
 - More examples.

 ## Note

-This is still a WIP so is quite likely there will be breaking changes.
+This is still a WIP so there may be breaking changes.

 Any feedback is really appreciated.
 Also PRs are welcome :)